linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

   - Like lisp, it pursues simplicity and unity, but it seems that it has only become the publicity slogan for macros and S expressions in the lisp community.

+  - It is derived from Clojure's data-oriented programming and pipe function(->>, ->), but unfortunately, some people in Clojure don't like it to use the two together, and often complain about it, thinking that it is off topic when it is published in the Clojure community.
+    It is hidden and deleted.